About Edgar Cayce

 Area Teams may elect a Secretary to keep the team’s records and meeting minutes.

-The Area Team may elect a Treasurer whose duties will require the recording of all the team’s financial activity and the quarterly financial reports to the Region.
+The Area Team may elect a Treasurer whose duties will require the recording of all the team’s financial activity and generation of quarterly financial reports to the VAI.

-Typically the Region supports positions for Programs Coordinator and Books & Products Coordinator, but additional positions may be assigned in order to better serve all the area activities.
+Typically the Area Team supports positions for Programs Coordinator and Books & Products Coordinator, but additional positions may be assigned in order to better serve all the area activities.
 As these additional positions are needed the Area Team will establish their duties and responsibilities.

 For More Information Call: